MNaumanBootter/OCR_API/README.md

 # OCR_API
 An API that takes an image as input and responds with the English text extracted from the image by using OCR technology.

+# Technology used:
-# Framework: FastAPI
+Framework: FastAPI

-# Required libraries
+# Required libraries:
 - pip install fastapi
 - pip install easyocr
+- pip install uvicorn

+# Installation / Running:
+From the root directory of the API where app.py is present run the following command:

+    uvicorn app:app

+# Endpoints:
-# Enpoint for scanning text from the image
+- localhost:8000/scan_text    (for scanning text from image)
-localhost:8000/scan_text
-# Endpoint for swagger
-localhost:8000/docs
+- localhost:8000/docs7        (for swagger docs)